 Well I don’t want them!
 I don’t want any charity, and I don’t want any one’s pity!

-“Never been scared of people working before,” said a voice from the barn door, and she turned around to see that it wasn’t Smith the Younger or Smith the Older—it was the new Guard Boss from the Union Pacific.
+“Never been scared of people working before,” said a voice from the barn door, and she turned around to see that it wasn’t Smith the Younger or Smith the Older—it was the new guard boss from the Union Pacific.

 “You.”
 Anna fixed him with a hard stare.